tinymce/tinymce-docs/tinydrive/integrations/dropbox-integration.md

 ### Live example

-Here is a live example of Dropbox enabled on Tiny Drive.
+Here is a live example of Dropbox-enabled on Tiny Drive.

 {% include codepen.html id="drive-demo-dropbox" %}